dafny-lang/rfcs/0003-for-each.md

 Most if not all current Dafny compilers implement a Dafny `set<T>` with some variation on a hash set, which is generally a good default choice since this datatype offers constant-time access on average.
-Although different copies of the same set must place each value into the same hashing bucket, multiple values may be assigned to the same bucket, so it is necessary to use a secondary data structure of some kind for each bucket, and different implementations will use different options.
-A common simple approach is to maintain a linked list, in which case a single bucket will store elements in the order they were added and hence not meet the requirement of a deterministic ordering based only on the set of contained elements.
+Although different copies of the same set must place each value into the same hashing bucket, multiple values may be assigned to the same bucket, so it is necessary to use a secondary data structure of some kind for each bucket.
+A common simple approach is to use a linked list, in which case a single bucket will store elements in the order they were added and hence not meet the requirement of a deterministic ordering based only on the set of contained elements.

-One solution is to use a binary search tree as this secondary data structure instead, assuming that an ordering of the elements of the type `T` is available.
+One solution is to use a binary search tree as this secondary data structure instead, assuming that a total ordering of the elements of the type `T` is available.
 Some hash set implementations, such as recent versions of the Java `HashSet<T>` type, use a similar approach as an internal optimization when many hashing collisions occur, so that the worst case runtime of lookups is O(N log N) rather than O(N).